How does the school know if pupils need extra help and what should I do if I think my child may have special educational needs?

 What specialist services and expertise are available at or accessed by the school?

-The Woodlands Academy prides itself on the amount, quality and success of interventions that are on offer in- house.
-This includes Reading and Numeracy Recovery, Counselling, Motor Skills, bespoke Dyslexia Intervention Programmes such as Toe-By-Toe and Hickey, extra Maths and Science lessons after school and Booster Groups amongst others.
+Woodlands Academy prides itself on the amount, quality and success of interventions that are on offer in- house.
+This includes Reading and Numeracy Recovery, Counselling, Motor Skills, bespoke Dyslexia Intervention Programmes such as Toe-By-Toe, and after school Booster Groups amongst others.
 We also work in close partnership with CAMHs, Addaction, Specialist Counselling, Educational Psychologists, Autism Outreach, School Nurse and the Hearing and Visual Impaired Service.

 What training have the staff received or will receive to support pupils with SEND?

 Staff are trained in many of the special needs that pupils have such as ADHD, Dyslexia, Dyspraxia and Autism.
-All staff are trained and refreshed in Team Teach, First Aid and Child Protection as well as Therapeutic Counselling, Grief and Loss Counselling, DORE programme delivery and fine motor skills development.
-The staff team consists of a mixture of Teaching Assistants, Instructors, Teachers and Directors of Learning as part of the Senior Leadership Team.
+All staff are trained and refreshed in Team Teach, First Aid and Child Protection as well as Therapeutic Counselling, Grief and Loss Counselling.
+The staff team consists of a mixture of Teaching Assistants, Instructors and Teachers.
 Training days and Twilight sessions cover a variety of areas, which are delivered by both internal staff and external agencies.

 How will my child be included in activities outside the classroom including school trips?